Muhammad Gias Uddin: Early life

-In 2019, he established Mouchak Ward No. 2 "Bir Muktijedha Giasuddin Islamic City School".
-He founded "MA Hashem-Yatun Nessa Foundation" in the name of his respected parents in 2002 and is running the Madrasas, Schools and Colleges established by him through that foundation in a completely private manner.
-Giasuddin Islamic University and Giasuddin Islamic Medical College and Hospital establishments are also on in his future plan.
+He joined the student body in 1966 as an ordinary member of the then East Pakistan Chhatra League while studying in class eight at Godnail High School.
+He worked in various organizational positions in student organizations and political parties at the police station, district, and national levels.

 Political career

-Mohammad Giasuddin was elected to parliament from Narayanganj-4 in 2001 as a Bangladesh Nationalist Party.
+Uddin was elected to parliament from Narayanganj-4 in 2001 as a Bangladesh Nationalist Party.
 He and his two wives, and son were sued by the Bangladesh Anti-Corruption Commission for amassing 200 million takas beyond his known source of income and underreporting his wealth.
 He took over extortion activities in a territory of Nur Hossain after Hossain was arrested in the Seven Murders of the Narayanganj case.